- Research

 Introduction

-Alzheimer’s disease (AD) is the most common type of dementia and a rising threat to public health [1,2,3,4].
-Amyloid beta (Aβ) is a hallmark of Alzheimer's disease, and its accumulation in the brain is thought to play a key role in the molecular pathology of AD [5,6,7], Aβ is thought to have the strongest toxicity to synaptic damage, neuronal death, and cognitive impairments[8, 9].
-Neuroinflammation plays a critical role in Aβ pathophysiology [10, 11], but its etiopathogenesis is still unclear.
 The interleukin 17 (IL-17) family of cytokines contains 6 structurally related cytokines, IL-17A through IL-17F.
-Although less is known about IL-17B–F, IL-17A (the prototypical member of this family, commonly known as IL-17) has received much attention for its pro-inflammatory role [12].
-IL-17 is a pro-inflammatory cytokine produced by various types of cells including CD4 T cells which are categorized as a new subset called Th17 cells, acting on its specific receptor (IL-17R) highly expressed in the CA1 region of the hippocampus [13, 14].
-After binding to IL-17, IL-17R could recruit NF-κB activator (ACT1) with the same domain through its SEFIR domain.
-ACT1 in turn recruits tumour necrosis factor receptor-associated factor 6 (TRAF-6), which is an adapter protein that mediates a wide array of protein–protein interactions via its TRAF domain and a RING finger domain that possesses non-conventional E3 ubiquitin ligase activity.
-TRAF6 was identified as a mediator of interleukin-1 receptor (IL-1R)-mediated activation of NF-κB, which plays a vital role by regulating certain functions like neuronal plasticity and neuronal growth.
-[15,16,17].
-It is interesting to note that plasma IL-17 level has been identified as one of the plasma biomarkers for AD diagnosis and neocortical Aβ load [18, 19].
-In addition to this, it was reported that IL-17 triggers the onset of cognitive and synaptic deficits in the early stages of Alzheimer's disease [20].
-We here found that IL-17 was increased in APP/PS1 mice, but the effect of IL-17 on the course of Aβ has been unclear.
+Although less is known about IL-17B–F, IL-17A (the prototypical member of this family, commonly known as IL-17) has received much attention for its proinflammatory role [12].
+IL-17 is a proinflammatory cytokine produced by various types of cells, including CD4 T cells, which are categorized as a new subset called Th17 cells, acting on its specific receptor (IL-17R), which is highly expressed in the CA1 region of the hippocampus [13, 14].
+After binding to IL-17, IL-17R recruits the NF-κB activator (ACT1) with the same domain through its SEFIR domain.
+ACT1 in turn recruits tumor necrosis factor receptor-associated factor 6 (TRAF-6), which is an adapter protein that mediates a wide array of protein–protein interactions via its TRAF domain and a RING finger domain that possesses non-conventional E3 ubiquitin ligase activity.
+TRAF6 was identified as a mediator of interleukin-1 receptor (IL-1R)-mediated activation of NF-κB, which plays a vital role by regulating certain functions such as neuronal plasticity and neuronal growth [15,16,17].
+It is interesting to note that plasma IL-17 levels and neocortical Aβ load have been identified as biomarkers for AD diagnosis [18, 19].
+In addition, it was reported that IL-17 triggers the onset of cognitive and synaptic deficits in the early stages of Alzheimer's disease [20].
+Here, we found that IL-17 was increased in APP/PS1 mice, but the effect of IL-17 on the course of Aβ was unclear.
 Therefore, we further wanted to investigate whether IL17 is involved in Aβ neurotoxicity.

 Materials and methods